 Rob Krar, an elite ultra runner originating from Canada, opened up about his struggles with clinical depression in 2014.
 He often speaks about the effects of running on his mood, and the strength it gives him, knowing that any pain he experiences during an event, is familiar to him; he knows that he can push through to the other side of his pain.

 Following is a video where Rob describes his own experience with depression, and the relationship he has with long distance running:

-Alcohol and drugs produce desired effects on perceived wellbeing.
-From this perspective, substance misuse is considered effective, and efficient, in achieving the desired altered state.
+Alcohol and drugs produce desired effects, in particular on perceived personal wellbeing.
+From this perspective, substance misuse is considered effective, and efficient, in achieving a desired altered state.
 However, while effective, it is also understood as maladaptive in nature; the tool works, but is accompanied by profound biopsychosocial consequences.

 Those struggling with the negative consequences of substance misuse talk, almost universally, about the intention to decrease anxiety and feel happier.
 There is no doubt that substance use of any kind achieves these aims, at least for the short-term.